 Keep in mind that torque sensors are not sensing the speed of the pedaling, but rather the pressure the rider puts on the pedals.

 A torque sensor can tell the difference between when you are cruising in an easy gear (just spinning along) versus when you drop it to a harder gear (but don’t necessarily speed up your legs) and are powering through in hopes to speed up.
 While in the easy gear, the torque sensor would have the motor scale back, while in the hard gear, it would tell the motor to increase input.

 On a bike with just a cadence sensor, since the rider in that scenario didn’t stop or start moving the pedals, the amount of input from the motor wouldn’t have changed from one gear to the next.

 Due to their ability to allow the rider to quickly fine tune their speed, torque sensors are essential on high-end technical bikes made for mountain biking or heavy city use.
 But because of their added expense, they are not usually included on affordable bikes, especially those designed for casual use.

 Hub Motors vs. Mid-Drive Motors

 There are two main types of motors found on ebikes – hub motors and mid-drive motors.
-Hub motors are located within the hub of the rear (and rarely the front) wheel of a bike, while mid-drive motors are located “mid” way through the bike along the drivetrain.
+Hub motors are located within the hub of the rear wheel (and sometimes the front like the Priority e-Classic Plus) of a bike, while mid-drive motors are located “mid” way through the bike along the drivetrain.